Belmont, Bronx: History

 In colonial times, the land that became Belmont was farmland, much like the rest of western Bronx.
-It was primarily owned by the Lorillard family, for whom a street is named.
+It was primarily owned by the Lorillard family, the site of the location of the Lorillard Snuff Mill (for which a street was named after their family name).
 After moving its tobacco operations from Lower Manhattan to the central Bronx in the late 18th century, the family greatly expanded its property in the area, which became known as the Belmont Estate.
 When the Lorillards moved to New Jersey in 1870, the city acquired part of their land for Bronx Park (including what is now the Bronx Zoo and New York Botanical Garden).
 Another part was divided into the streets that form Belmont today.

 In the mid-1880s, a large number of Irish and German immigrants began moving into the neighborhood, and its population became very dense after the construction of the Third Avenue El.

 With the construction of the Bronx Zoo and the Jerome Park Reservoir at the turn of the 20th century, a large wave of Italian immigrants moved into the area, and Belmont was soon considered the "Little Italy of the Bronx".
 This "Little Italy" was centered at Arthur Avenue and East 187th Street; although its historical and commercial center is Arthur Avenue itself.
 It stretches across East 187th Street from Arthur Avenue to Prospect Avenue, and is lined with delis, bakeries, cafés, and Italian merchants.
 The neighborhood continues to hold an annual Ferragosto celebration on Arthur Avenue each September.

 Like many other New York City neighborhoods, Belmont became disenfranchised starting in the mid-20th century.
 The city dismantled the Third Ave Elevated in 1973, further accelerating its decline.
 Housing stock was lost to arson, some of it razed by the city in the late 1970s and 1980s.